kubedb/docs/docs/guides/etcd/restore/restore.md

 ```

 The per-member and per-resource progress conditions (`EtcdRestoreMembersDiscarded--…`,
-`PVCDeleted--…`, `CheckPVCDelete--…`, `PodDeleted--…`, `PodReady--…`, and so on) are elided above;
+`PVCDeleted--…`, `CheckPVCDelete--…`, `PodDeleted--…`, `PodCreated--…`, and so on) are elided
-they appear for every step that had to wait and are useful when a restore stalls.
+above.
+They are written for every step the restore completes, not only for steps that had to wait,
+and are useful when a restore stalls.

 ## Watch the Cluster Regrow